-The standard does not contain a requirement for there to be a management representative - how will this affect the relationship with BSI and also the management of BSI visits?
+The FDIS does not contain a requirement for there to be a management representative - how will this affect the relationship with BSI and also the management of BSI visits?

-The new standard now requires top management to have a greater involvement in the management system, that the requirements are integrated into the organizations processes and that the policy and objectives are compatible with the strategic direction of the organization.
-During a visit, your client manager will need to conduct an interview with top management to understand how this is achieved.
+The new standard now provides an opportunity for top management to have a greater involvement in the management system.
+A new section on leadership includes requirements that EMS processes are integrated into the organization's processes and that the policy and objectives are compatible with the strategic direction of the organization.
+During a visit, your client manager will conduct an interview with top management to understand how this is achieved.
 BSI will still require a key contact for the management system.

 I am a small business with less than 50 employees.
-Is ISO 9001:2015 relevant for me?
+Is ISO 14001:2015 relevant for me?

 Definitely.
-The revised version of the standard is as relevant to small businesses as it is for large multinational organizations.
-Irrespective of your size it will enable you to drive improvement in your business and increase customer satisfaction.
+The revised version of the standard is as relevant to small businesses as it is for large multi-national organizations.
+Irrespective of your size it will enable you to drive improvement in your environmental performance, saving natural resources and money.